Benjamin-Elon/Benjamin-Elon/README.md

 Benjamin Elon from Atlanta, Georgia.
 Permanently residing in Israel, since 2011.

-I was initially interested in programming using statistics and machine learning.
+I was initially interested in programming for statistical analysis and machine learning.
 Programming is a wonderful tool and possiblities are vast.
 I needed become a programmer.

-Then, I found my passion and decided to use programming to aid in pursuing it.
+Then, I found my passion and decided to use programming to pursue meaningful things.

 Now, I program to build useful tools to help myself move towards new knowledge and understanding.